Sheweny/website/docs/doc/managers/ButtonsManager.md

 # ButtonsManager

 Create an handler for bot buttons.
-The buttons can be in as many subfolders as desired.
+The buttons can be in as many subfolders as desired and there may be other files exporting something else.

 ## Constructor